thabo104/appstore-alexa-docs/_docs/firetv/getting_started/Overview/device-and-platform-specifications.md

 </style>
 {% endif %}

 This page lists the media, device, and platform specifications for all Amazon Fire TV devices as well as supported technologies.
+For details on Fire TV device naming conventions, see [Naming Conventions for Fire TV Devices][getting-started-developing-apps-and-games-for-amazon-fire-tv#firetvnames].

 <ul id="profileTabs" class="nav nav-tabs">
    <li class="active"><a class="noCrossRef" href="#firetvedition" data-toggle="tab">Fire TV Edition</a></li>